Beer mile world championship

 The Beer Mile World Championship is an annual beer mile competition to determine a champion in the running of a beer mile.

-From the 2014 to 2016, Flotrack, a running-focused media company, hosted a championship in Austin, Texas, but stopped after the third edition of the event.
+From 2014 to 2016, Flotrack, a running-focused media company, hosted a championship in Austin, Texas, but stopped after the third edition of the event.
 In 2015, a competing world championship known as the Beer Mile World Classic was held in San Francisco.
 The World Classic has been held in different cities around the world each year ever since.

 Race Details

 The event originated in Downtown Austin at the Austin American Statesman headquarters.
 Originally scheduled for Yellow Jacket Stadium in Austin, community leaders grew concerned, and the venue for the first race was moved to Circuit of the Americas, where a makeshift quarter mile oval on the pit straight was formed for the inaugural race.
 In 2014, the winners of the men's and women's elite fields received $5,000.

 In 2015 and 2016, the event was held in Downtown Austin.